 The Audit Committee is directly responsible for the appointment, compensation, retention, and oversight of the work of the independent registered public accounting firm.
 Further, the Audit Committee is afforded the funding and resources it determines appropriate for compensating the independent registered public accounting firm and any advisers it may employ.
 As part of this responsibility, the Audit Committee is required to pre-approve the audit and non-audit services performed by the independent registered public accounting firm in order to help assure that they do not impair the registered public accounting firm's independence from the Company.
 Services provided by the independent registered public accounting firm must be approved by the Audit Committee on a case by case basis, unless such services fall within a detailed list of services as documented in the Company's pre-approval policy whereby the Audit Committee has provided pre-approval for specific types of audit, audit-related and tax compliance services within certain fee limitations.
-The Audit Committee believes the combination of these two approaches results in an effective and efficient procedure to manage the approval of services performed by the independent registered public accounting firm.
-The Audit Committee will also consider whether the independent registered public accounting firm is best positioned to provide the most efficitive and efficient service, for reasons such as its familiarity with the Company's business, people, culture, accounting firm is best positioned to provide the most efficitive anight enhance the Company's ability to manage or control risk or improve audit quality.
-All such factors will be considered as whole, and no one factor is determinative.
+The Audit Committee believes the combination of these two approaches results in an effective and efficient procedure to manage the approval of services performed by the independent registered public accounting firm is best positioned to provide the most effective and efficient service, for reasons such as its familiarity with the Company's business, people, culture, accounting firm is best profile, and other factors, and whether the service might enhance the Company's ability to manage or control risk or improve audit quality.
+All such factors will be considered as a whole, and no one factor is determinative.

-All requests or applications for Ernst & Young LLP services are submitted to the Senior Vice President Finance and Corporate Controller and include a detailed description of services to be rendered.
-The detailed descriptions are then reviewed against a list of approved services and are provided to the Audit Committee for review and approval.
-All requests or applications for Ernst & Young LLP services receive approval from the Senior Vice President Finance and Corporate Controller, prior to the Audit Committee's review and approval.
+All requests or applications for Ernst & Young LLP services are submitted to the Senior Vice President, Finance and include a detailed description of services to be rendered.
+The detailed descriptions are then reviewed against a list of approved services and if the services are on the approved list of services, they are reported to the Audit Committee at regularly scheduled meetings.
+If the services do not meet the specific list of approved services, they are presented to the Audit Committee for review and approval.
+All requests or applications for Ernst & Young LLP services receive approval from the Senior Vice President, Finance, prior to the Audit Committee's review and approval.